 Top positions in Croatia, are Kutjevo, Hrnjevac, Mitrovac and Venje.
 These position, with lower yields and right vineyard management, give Graševina such complexity and longevity that wine lovers often leave few bottles of this premium location in the wine cellar to see how it develops and where it can go.

 Graševina wines, made in dry or semi-dry styles, are often released to the market to be consumed young, fresh and energetic but that doesn’t diminish their true potential for ageing.

-When we talk about premium Graševina, from top producers like Krauthaker, Enjingi, Mihalj winery, and their wines that are rarely priced above 10 EUR, the potential for ageing is astonishing.
+When talking about premium Graševina, from top producers like Krauthaker, Enjingi, Mihalj winery, and their wines that are rarely priced above 10 EUR, the potential for ageing is astonishing.

-We recently wrote about Enjingi Venje - which is a collectors treasure and the same goes for premium Graševina.
-And recently we had a vertical tasting of Krauthaker Mitrovac Graševina – currently one of the most valued winemakers and Graševina producers among the winelovers and connoisseurs.
+We recently wrote about Enjingi Venje – which is a collectors treasure and the same goes for premium Graševina.
+Recently, we had a vertical tasting of Krauthaker Mitrovac Graševina – currently one of the most valued winemakers and Graševina producers among the wine lovers and connoisseurs.

 Vlado Krauthaker started producing his premium line of the Graševina Mitrovac in 2004.
 Tastings have shown that his bottles, some older than 10 years show development.
-Through the aging process, Graševina has become softer and rounder, aromas develop in more riper style, cooked peaches, pears, quince and some tropical nuances are followed by honey and mushrooms in the latest vintages.
+Through the aging process, Graševina has become softer and rounder, aromas develop in a riper style; cooked peaches, pears, quince and some tropical nuances are followed by honey and mushrooms in the latest vintages.